This article explains how to run or create paychecks using different options available in QuickBooks.

 Choose Employees > Pay Employees.
 Select the option that applies to you (click to read more below).

-- Scheduled Payroll: QuickBooks will take you to the Payroll Center (and Pay Employees tab in QuickBooks 2014).
+- Scheduled Payroll: QuickBooks will take you to the Payroll Center (and Pay Employees tab in QuickBooks 2014 or later).

-- From Pay Employee section (in QuickBooks 2014 the Create Paychecks section), click the appropriate schedule.
+- From Pay Employee section (in QuickBooks 2014 or later the Create Paychecks section), click the appropriate schedule.

 - Click Start Schedule Payroll button.
 QuickBooks will open up the Enter Payroll Information window.